 Modern soccer was invented in England around the 1860s when rugby was detached from soccer.
-However, the earliest forms of soccer are recorded in the second century B.C. in China during the Han Dynasty, where an ancient form of soccer was Tsu Chu was played.
+However, the earliest forms of soccer are recorded in the second century B.C. in China during the Han Dynasty, where an ancient form of soccer, Tsu Chu was played.

-This was adapted by Japanese Kemari five centuries later.
+This was adapted by the Japanese Kemari five centuries later.

-Soccer is almost as old as human civilization, surviving and evolving through ages and eras.
+Soccer is almost as old as human civilization, surviving and evolving through the ages and eras.
 Many schools of thought clash with how soccer was invented.

 We’ll be exploring the exciting transformation of soccer from the Far East to when it became merged and modernized in England before it would later spread through Europe and the world.